 Certificate of Compliance for Electrical Work

-Electricians must submit a Certificate of Compliance for electrical work (CCEW) under the Electricity (Consumer Safety) Act 2004 and Electricity (Consumer Safety) Regulation 2015.
+Electricians must submit a Certificate of Compliance for electrical work (CCEW) under the Gas and Electricity (Consumer Safety) Act 2017 and Gas and Electricity (Consumer Safety) Regulation 2018.
 A completed CCEW must be submitted within seven days of completing any safety and compliance test, on an electrical installation.

 Download a CCEW PDF form (PDF, 304.76 KB).